 - Experienced a substantial loss of income since February 29, 2020, and the household had a total income in 2020 below $99,000 for single filers and $198,000 for joint filers.

 - Received a Federal Pell Grant in the current award year; or

 - Meets the eligibility criteria for a participating provider’s existing low-income or COVID-19 program.

 The FCC expects to open the enrollment process for consumers by the end of April.

 Internet service providers (ISPs) must opt in to offer the program.
 The EBB will only be available in areas where an ISP that has joined the program provides service.
+You can find your ISPs by searching online for “isp in my area” or similar research terms.
 The FCC is currently in the process of signing up service providers and will announce the eligible offerings before opening up consumer enrollment.
 More information regarding the vendor/ISP process can be found on the FCC website at Emergency Broadband Benefit Program.

 The EBB is funded by an appropriation from Congress.
 The subsidy will be paid until either the funds run out or the pandemic emergency is declared over, whichever comes first.
 Customers will be notified before the subsidy ends so that they can determine whether or not they want to continue the Internet service.

 No funds were allocated for outreach activities to communicate with the public about the program, so the FCC is seeking to partner with people and organizations to get the word out.
 To become a partner, complete the form at the bottom of the consumer information page at Emergency Broadband Benefit.